Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 Manhattan plot pour 2 PCs shows a SNP very strongly differentiate between groups (P = 4.3x10^-198 and 3.2x10^-45), which is after verification a modelisation's artefact.
 The disappearance of these signals on the 3PCs plot supports the hypothesis that the PC2's model is distorted by artificial SNP. **GWAS model with 3 PCs remains the most likely model**.

+## 3. GEMMA GWAS mixed-model

+The mixed-model GWAS is implemented with GEMMA, which provides standard modern WGS mixed-model GWAS, efficient and well suited for structured populations.
+The aim is to correct for kinship and small population effects.
+Mixed models are important here because population-associated SNPs may appear falsely associated with  tusk phenotype.
+For this, I compute a genomic relationship matrix (GRM) and add covariables as following :

+> ***Tusk ~ SNP + sex + GRM + population + PCs***